Skip to content

 Automatic

-If auto_trigger: true, Bolt Cowork matches keywords from the skill's description against your command.
-If there is a match, the skill is activated automatically.
+If auto_trigger: true, Bolt Cowork matches keywords from the skill's metadata against your command.
+Matching is designed to work without exact casing, so Review, review, and related lower-case prompt text can all activate the same skill.

 Manual